-Anti-Pulfrich monovision corrections: potential and limitations

-The results with anti-Pulfrich corrections suggest they have potential for clinical practice, but it is important to discuss their limitations and highlight the most important directions for future work.
-An effective anti-Pulfrich correction requires that a tint be applied to the lens forming the blurrier image, but the lens forming the blurrier image varies with target distance.
-For example, appropriately tinting the near lens will eliminate the reverse Pulfrich effect for far targets, but aggravate it for near targets.
+Anti-Pulfrich monovision corrections: potential limitations and possible improvements.
+The results with anti-Pulfrich corrections suggest they have potential for clinical practice.
+Thus, it is important to discuss their potential limitations and highlight the most important directions for future work.
+An effective anti-Pulfrich correction requires that a tint be applied to the lens forming the blurrier image.
+In natural viewing, however, the lens forming the blurrier image varies with the distance to the target.
+Appropriately tinting the near lens will eliminate the reverse Pulfrich effect for far targets, but aggravate it for near targets.
 Thus, anti-Pulfrich corrections can only work for a subset of target distances.
 Assuming that tinting the near lens is the preferred solution-which is plausible because accurate perception of moving targets is probably more important for tasks at far than at near distances (e.g. driving vs. reading)-the range of distances for which motion misperceptions may be reduced or eliminated can be considerable: from the near point of the far lens to infinity.
-This range may be even larger for early presbyopes, who have some residual ability to accommodate, because they tend preferentially focus the far lens (Almutairi, Altoaimi, & Bradley, 2018).
+This range may be even larger for early presbyopes, who have some residual ability to accommodate, because they tend to preferentially focus eye with the far lens40.
 However, these issues clearly need further study.

-Understanding the effect of ambient illumination changes on both the reverse and classic Pulfrich effects is critical to determining how practical anti-Pulfrich corrections would be in a real-world setting.
-The classic Pulfrich effect is known to increase with decreases in ambient illumination (Lit, 1949; Rogers & Anstis, 1972; Wilson & Anstis, 1969).
-It is unknown how light level affects the reverse Pulfrich effect.
-If decreases in ambient illumination change the sizes of the reverse and classic Pulfrich effects by the same amounts, anti-Pulfrich monovision corrections will be straightforward to implement.
+Understanding the effect of ambient illumination on both the reverse and classic Pulfrich effects is critical to determining how practical anti-Pulfrich corrections would be in a real-world setting.
+The size of the classic Pulfrich effect is known to increase with decreases in ambient illumination and vice versa^{16-18}.
+It is unknown how light level affects the size of the reverse Pulfrich effect, but it is likely to behave similarly.
+For example, the size of the pupil-and thus the blur caused by a given focus error-increases with decreases in light level, and vice versa.
+This should cause larger reverse Pulfrich effects in dim light and smaller reverse Pulfrich effects in bright light.
+If changes in ambient illumination change the sizes of the reverse and classic Pulfrich effects by the same amounts, anti-Pulfrich monovision corrections will be straightforward to implement.
 However, if the two effects change differently with light level, prescribing anti-Pulfrich corrections may be more challenging.
 If so, a given difference in optical blur would have to be compensated for by transmittance differences that change with light level.
-Fortunately, photochromic contact lens technologies present a possible solution (Molock, Cullerton, Spaulding, & Shivkumar, 2005).
+Fortunately, photochromic contact lens technologies present a possible solution41.

-Photochromic lenses reduce their transmittance with increases in ambient light levels.
+Photochromic lenses reduce transmittance with increases in ambient light levels42.
 A photochromic anti-Pulfrich correction could be applied with a photochromic contact lens in one eye and a standard contact lens in the other eye.
 The photochromic properties of the contact lens could be tuned to compensate for the manner in which the effect sizes change with light level.

-It may also be possible to develop an anti-Pulfrich photochromic correction that operates when the user is outdoors, and that reverts to classic monovision when the user is indoors, where accurate perception of motion is likely to be less critical.
+Another possibility to consider is an anti-Pulfrich photochromic correction that operates when the user is outdoors, and that reverts to classic monovision when the user is indoors, where accurate perception of motion is likely to be less critical.
 Indoors, all the available light energy would be transmitted to the eye that is focused at near, which would benefit near visual tasks like reading.
 Another, perhaps simpler, approach might be to combine a classic monovision correction with sunglasses with custom transmittances in each eye that could provide an anti-Pulfrich correction when the patient is outdoors.